 Whatever the reason, refinancing your mortgage can provide real cost-saving benefits that every smart homeowner should review.
 Its simple math – either it pencils out logically or it doesn’t.
 Call today an talk with a Union Home Plus Advisor and learn what the best plan is for your mortgage and budget.
 We’re here to help.

 Interested in Changing Loan Programs?

-If a payment adjustment is looming at the end of the fixed period for an adjustable-rate mortgage (ARM) or the period of an interest -only loan, it often makes sense to refinance into a fixed-rate loan or to restart the clock with another ARM.
+If a payment adjustment is looming at the end of the fixed period for an adjustable-rate mortgage ( like a 5/1 ARM) or the period of an interest -only loan, it often makes sense to refinance into a fixed-rate loan to protect yourself from the possibility of a future rate increase.